bluesky/tiled/README.md

 *Disclaimer: This is very early work, still in the process of defining scope.*

-Data analysis is easier and better when we load and operate on data in simple, self-describing structures that keep our mind on the science rather the book-keeping of filenames and file formats.
+Data analysis is easier and better when we load and operate on data in common, self-describing structures that keep our mind on the science rather than the book-keeping of filenames and file formats.

 Tiled is a **data access** service for data-aware portals and data science tools.
+Tiled has a Python client and integrates naturally with dask and Python data science libraries, but nothing about the service is Python-specific; it also works from a web browser, `curl`, or any HTTP client.

-It enables **search** and **structured, chunkwise access** to data in an extensible **variety of appropriate formats**, regardless of the format the data happens to be stored in at rest.
-The natively supported formats span slow but widespread interchange formats (e.g. CSV, JSON) and fast, efficient ones (e.g. C buffers, Apache Arrow DataFrames).
+Tiled’s service can sit atop databases, filesystems, and/or remote services to enable **search** and **structured, chunkwise access to data** in an extensible variety of appropriate formats, providing data in a consistent structure regardless of the format the data happens to be stored in at rest.
+The natively-supported formats span slow but widespread interchange formats (e.g.
+CSV, JSON) and fast, efficient ones (e.g. C buffers, Apache Arrow DataFrames).
 Tiled enables slicing and sub-selection to read and transfer only the data of interest, and it enables parallelized download of many chunks at once.
 Users can access data with very light software dependencies and fast partial downloads.

-Tiled takes a forward-looking emphasis on **structures** rather than formats,
+Tiled puts an emphasis on **structures** rather than formats, including:
-including:

 * N-dimensional strided arrays (i.e. numpy-like arrays)
 * Tabular data (i.e. pandas-like "dataframes")
 * Hierarchical structures thereof (e.g. xarrays, HDF5-compatible structures like NeXus)

-Tiled implements extensible **access control enforcement** based on web security standards.
-Like Jupyter, Tiled can be used by a single user or deployed as a shared resource.
+Tiled implements extensible **access control enforcement** based on web security standards, similar to JuptyerHub.
+Like Jupyter, Tiled can be used by a single user or deployed as a shared public or private resource.

-Tiled facilitates **local caching** in a standard web browser or in Tiled's Python client, making efficient use of bandwidth and enabling an offline "airplane mode."
+Tiled facilitates **client-side caching** in a standard web browser or in Tiled's Python client, making efficient use of bandwidth and enabling an offline "airplane mode."
+Service-side caching of "hot" datasets and resources is also possible.

 | Distribution   | Where to get it                                              |
 | -------------- | ------------------------------------------------------------ |